-Apologetics II.
-Biblical Introduction.
-Largely an historical study of the English Bible and the sixty-six books that comprise it.
-The formation, the preservation, and the authority of the Scriptures are among the subjects treated.
-The revised assaults against the Bible, and particularly against the Old Testament, make the subject timely and helpful.
-The Mosaic authorship of the Pentateuch, the unity of the Book of Isaiah, the authenticity of Daniel are among the conservative positions defended.
+Apologetics III.
+Special Introduction.
+A course which deals with the individual books, considering their authorship, date, and purpose.
+The revived assaults against the Bible, and particularly against the Old Testament, make the subject timely and helpful.
+The Mosaic authorship of the Pentateuch, the unity of the book of Isaiah, the authenticity of Daniel are among the conservative positions defended.
 Text and collateral reading.
+Alternates with Apologetics II.
+Offered in 1932-33.
 Elective.
 Value, 2 term hours.

-Note: Students in the Bible Course are required to have two credits in Apologetics.
+Note: Students in the Bible course are required to have two credits in Apologetics.